vladimir-tutin/Plex-Auto-Collections/README.md

 Notes:
 - The tmbdID can be either from a collection or an individual movie
 - You can specify more then one tmdbID but it will pull the poster and summary from only the first one.
-- Local posters are loaded over tmdb_poster if they exist unless tmdb_poster is also specified in details
+- Local posters are loaded over tmdb_poster if they exist unless tmdb_poster is also specified

 #### IMDb List or Search (List Type)